TITLE 89: SOCIAL SERVICES

 5) The presence of monkeys, ferrets, turtles, iguanas, psittacine birds (birds of the parrot family) or any wild or dangerous animal is prohibited in areas accessible to children during the hours the group day care home is in operation.
 Wild and dangerous animals include, but are not limited to, venomous and constricting snakes, undomesticated cats and dogs, raccoons, and other animals determined to be dangerous by local public health authorities.

-1) The fire evacuation plan shall identify the exits from each area used for child care and shall specify the evacuation route.
+1) A fire evacuation plan identifying exits from each area used for child care and specifying the evacuation route.

-2) The fire evacuation plan shall identify a safe assembly area outside of the home.
-It shall also identify a near-by indoor location for post-evacuation holding if needed.
+2) A fire evacuation plan identifying a safe assembly area outside of the home.
+It shall also identify a nearby indoor location for post-evacuation holding if needed.

-4) Fire drills shall be conducted monthly for the purpose of removing children from the group day care home as quickly as possible during an emergency.
+4) Monthly fire drills to be conducted for the purpose of removing children from the group day care home as quickly as possible during an emergency.

-5) Tornado drills shall be conducted monthly for the purpose of getting children accustomed to moving to a position of safety in event of a tornado.
+5) Monthly tornado drills to be conducted for the purpose of getting children accustomed to moving to a position of safety in event of a tornado.
 The alphabetic card file required by Section 408.120(a)(2) shall accompany the caregiver during the drills.

-6) The written tornado plan shall specify what actions will be taken in the event of tornado or other severe weather warning, including designation of those areas of the group day care home to be used as safe spots.
+6) A tornado plan specifying actions that will be taken in the event of tornado or other severe weather warning, including designation of those areas of the group day care home to be used as safe spots.

-s) Handguns are prohibited on the premises of the group day care home except in the possession of peace officers or other adults who must possess a handgun as a condition of employment and who reside in the group day care home.
+u) Handguns are prohibited on the premises of the group day care home except in the possession of peace officers or other adults who must possess a handgun as a condition of employment and who reside in the group day care home.
+The licensee shall post a "no firearms" sign, as described in Section 65(d) of the Firearm Concealed Carry Act [430 ILCS 66/65(d)] in a visible location where parents pick up children.

 1) Ammunition for such firearms shall be kept in locked storage separate from that of the disassembled firearms, inaccessible to children.

 2) The operator of the group home shall notify the parents or guardian of any child accepted for care that firearms and ammunition are stored on the premises.
-The operator shall also notify the parents or guardian that such firearms and ammunition are in locked storage inaccessible to children (Section 7 of the Act).
-Such notification need not disclose the location where the firearms and ammunition are stored.
+The operator shall also notify the parents or guardian that such firearms and ammunition are in locked storage inaccessible to children.
+(Section 7 of the Child Care Act of 1969 [225 ILCS 10/7]) The notification need not disclose the location where the firearms and ammunition are stored.

-x) By December 28, 2012, the group day care home shall obtain certification that all cribs used by the group home meet or exceed the federal safety standards in 16 CFR 1219 or 1220 (2011).
+z) A group day care home shall have certification that all cribs used by the group home meet or exceed the federal safety standards in 16 CFR 1219 or 1220 (2011).
 This certification from the manufacturer shall be available for inspection by the licensing representative.
 In the absence of a manufacturer's certificate, proof that the crib was manufactured on or after June 28, 2011 will meet the required standard.